adhtani/04-Classification-Model-of-Heart-Disease/README.md

-# Project 4 - Classification-Model-of-Heart-Disease
+# Classification Model for Prediction of Heart Disease

 **Introduction**